ideasonpurpose/wp-svg-lib/README.md

 </body>
 ```

-Ideally this library contains pre-optimized files.
-SVGs may be run through something like [svgo][] (or our [buildchain][iop buildchain]) then copied to a persistent SVG directory.

 ### Notes

-Filenames will be normalized to lowercase.
-All storage keys will be lowercase.
-So `Logo.svg` will be stored under the key `logo` and `Portrait.SVG` will be stored under `portrait`.

 SVG files are not optimized in any way.
 Please use something like [svgo][] or [our buildchain][docker-build] to optimize SVG files.